Conference and Seminar Scheme*

 To apply, please fill in the application form available here [Word], and send it by email to the SLAS Secretary, Dr Sarah Bowskill, at: firstname.lastname@example.org.
 PLEASE NOTE: ALL claims and paperwork must be submitted by the end of October.

-There is a single annual deadline for this scheme: 15 October 2015.
+There is a single annual deadline for this scheme is 15 October.
 SLAS will not consider applications for events held within one month of the deadline for submission of applications.
 Applications arriving after the deadline will not be considered under any circumstances.

 Please note that successful applicants must pay the costs associated with their conference or event in advance, and will be reimbursed by SLAS up to the amount of the award.
 To be reimbursed the conference or event accounts must be submitted to the SLAS Treasurer.